Archesper/rock-papers-scissors-js/README.md

-# A console-based rock-papers-scissors game
+# A web-based rock-papers-scissors game